TheorySpectroPy/SpectroPy/README.md

 ### Pre-defining Experimental Geometry

-To avoid the interactive prompts in `calculate_spectrum.py`, you can create a file named `input` with the following format:
+To avoid some of the interactive prompts in `calculate_spectrum.py`, you can create a file named `input` with the following format:

 ```
 1.0 0.0 0.0   ! polarization of the incident light